Type to search

 See more product details on Amazon.

 It’s also far easier to use, which means you’ll have more consistent sound production and you and your guests don’t have to worry too much about messing up.
-With a frequency response that goes up to 20kHz, much bigger than other microphones at comparable prices, you can be sure that the SM7B is going to capture your voice to the most flattering degree.
+With a frequency response that goes up to 20kHz, much bigger than other microphones at comparable prices, you can be sure that the SM7B is going to capture your voice to the most flattering degree.\

 No ‘Bad’ Air

 While microphone sensitivity is important in order to capture all the nuances of a human voice, it can also have its downsides.
-Many a sound engineer has despaired over having to edit out breathiness or unnecessary mechanical noise.
+Many sound engineers has despaired over having to edit out breathiness or unnecessary mechanical noise.
 Luckily, the Shure SM7B is designed to deal with that.
 Thanks to its air suspension shock isolation and pop filter, the SM7B is able to eliminate ‘unwanted’ noise, allowing for words to get through cleanly without interference.

 Clean Capture